If you’re currently experiencing a dental emergency we urge you to visit our trauma page and to contact our office immediately.

 Dental Emergencies Caused by Traumatic Injuries

 Kids are active and that can mean that accidents happen!
-Anything from the first snow fall to spring sports and playground equipment can cause an untimely mouth injury.
+Anything from the first snow fall to spring sports and playground equipment can cause a mouth injury.

 When you have a dental emergency and you don’t know what to do, this chart can help!